biicode/docs/c++/cpp-commands.rst

 .. _bii_cpp_tools:

-``bii cpp:configure``: configure your project
+**bii cpp:configure**: configure your project
 ---------------------------------------------

-This command calls to ``bii work`` to analyze your project and process dependencies, then creates or update the required project CMake files.
-You can pass parameters to it in order to define for example which CMake generator you want to use.
-Once the CMake files are created, this command is basically a ``cmake .`` invocation within the project ``build`` folder.
+This command calls ``bii work`` command to analyze your project and process dependencies, then creates or updates the required project CMake files.
+You can use it to specify which CMake generator you want to use.

-One of the things you can specify to ``bii cpp:configure`` is the generator to be used by cmake, including also which IDE to use.
-That will be explained in next section.
+This command accepts all CMake directives, you could say this command is basically a ``cmake .`` invocation within the project ``build`` folder.

+Use ``bii cpp:configure`` to :ref:`configure a project for your IDE<generators_ide>`.

+.. container:: infonote

+     ``bii clean`` command restores your project's minimum settings, here's more about :ref:`bii clean command<biiclean>`.

 Passing variables to cmake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can define a variable in your CMakeLists.txt and pass the value from command line.
-To do this, just pass the value as a parameter of cpp:configure.
+To do this, just pass the value as a parameter of ``bii cpp:configure``.

-Imagine you have defined a variable name FOO in your CMakeList.txt and you want to define it with TRUE or FALSE.
+Imagine you have defined a variable name FOO in your ``CMakeList.txt`` and you want to define it with TRUE or FALSE.

 .. code-block:: cmake